Navigating Files and Directories

 Since the assay machine’s output is plain text,

-she will call her files NENE01729A.txt
+she will call her files NENE01729A.txt, NENE01812A.txt, and so on.

 All 1520 files will go into the same directory.

-Now in her current directory data-shell
+Now in her current directory data-shell,

 Nelle can see what files she has using the command: